 - Bean canes cut into lengths, each one an inch shorter than the last.
-Drilled a small hole through one end of each cane.
+Drill a small hole through one end of each cane.

 - Once you have prepared your canes, number them in order of length with a permanent marker, so that you know which order to hang them in.

-- Give your residents a cane to decorate as they wish.
+- Give your residents a cane to paint and decorate as they wish.